I offer a professional behavioural referral service for you and your clients, and have detailed below what you and your client can expect from this.

 Regulation of the animal behaviour industry began with the formation of the Animal Behaviour and Training Council (ABTC).
 However, it is still not illegal for unqualified or unregulated individuals to see animal behaviour cases; despite the significant risk that this can compromise the welfare of all concerned.

-Clare Wilson MA VetMB CCAB MRCVS PGDipCABC highlights this in her Veterinary Times article, titled 'Behavioural referrals - who to choose'.
-For the full article click this link.
+Clare Wilson MA VetMB CCAB MRCVS PGDipCABC highlighted this in her Veterinary Times article, titled 'Behavioural referrals - who to choose'.
+An extract of this article is available here.

 Please feel free to contact me by email or telephone if you have further queries.